xnyan/domino/exp-azure/README.md

 client: the benchmark client.

-# Experiments on Azure in the Domino paper.
+# Experiments on Azure to generate the figures in the Domino paper

 In this document, $DOMINO represents the path to this repo's root directory.